Report an accessibility problem

 Career opportunities

-Minor programs allow students to develop additional competencies that complement the marketable knowledge and skills they acquire in their majors.
-Those with a minor in justice studies are able to bring specialized knowledge and skills pertaining to social justice concerns to a variety of professional careers, including law, education, public service, and human welfare and social work.
+Minor programs enable students to develop additional competencies that complement the marketable knowledge and skills they acquire in their majors.
+Graduates with a minor in justice studies bring specialized knowledge and skills pertaining to social justice concerns to a variety of professional careers, including law, education, public service, and human welfare and social work.

 Contact information